marijnh/Eloquent-JavaScript/06_object.md

 {{index "push method"}}

-Your class' ((constructor)) can set the member collection to an empty array.
-When `add` is called, it must check whether the given value is in the array, and add it, for example with `push`, otherwise.
+Your class's ((constructor)) can set the member collection to an empty array.
+When `add` is called, it must check whether the given value is in the array or add it, for example with `push`, otherwise.

 {{index "filter method"}}